daguenther/Z2A/Procedures/Administration.md

 # Cyber Bulling

-The school will set up a email address for the submission of cyber bulling
+The school will set up a email address for the submission of cyber bulling attacks.
+The email address will be made publically available for students to access.
+Students are asked to include the following information:

+1. Full Name (real name and c
+2. Name of attacker (real name and cyber name)
+3.